Dec 18, 2024 • 7 min read

 Education visas are available for those going to study

-The closest thing Thailand has to a digital nomad visa is the new LTR (long-term resident) visa.
-Unfortunately, it's geared toward those with money.
+Thailand has a special visa for the so-called “high-potential” individuals.
+It is called LTR (long-term resident) visa, and it’s mostly geared towards investors and high-earning individuals.
 Applicants must pay a processing fee of 50,000B (approximately US$1380) and show proof of earning US$80,000 per year (or at least US$40,000 per year if they can fulfill other requirements, such as having a master's degree).
 They also need insurance covering US$50,000 and must work in a legally registered company that has an income of no less than US$150 million within the past three years.
 If granted, it allows up to a 10-year stay for skilled professionals who wish to work from Thailand.

 Tourist visas can be extended in Thailand

-If you run short on time during your stay, tourist visas can be extended for an additional 30 days at any immigration office in Thailand at the discretion of Thai immigration authorities; the usual fee is 1900B.
+If you run short on time during your stay, tourist visas can be extended for an additional 30 days at any immigration office in Thailand at the discretion of Thai immigration authorities; the usual fee is 1900B (equivalent to US$56).
 See the website of the Immigration Bureau for office listings.

 Remember to dress in your best when you visit the office; turning up in threadbare beachwear and thongs is unlikely to reassure the immigration officers that you have funds to support yourself for a longer stay.